-- WAN WAN button appears when Port is set to 10 Gbps WAN. - PCS PCS button appears when the Interface Type bit rate is 10 Gbps or higher. - Sync Test Sync Test button appears when Sync Test application is running. - FEC FEC button appears when FEC enable on Setup screen is selected.
+WAN button appears when Port is set to $10 \ Gbps \ WAN.$

+- PCS PCS button appears when the Interface Type bit rate is 10 Gbps or higher. - FEC FEC button appears when FEC enable on Setup screen is selected.
 Touching the button displays FEC Status.